-Totally false.
-Formal rehearsal dinners are lovely, but they're not for everyone.
-A barefoot clambake on the beach, a potluck barbecue or a casual restaurant setting all work beautifully (to name a few ideas).
+A barefoot clambake on the beach, a potluck barbecue or a casual restaurant rehearsal dinner venue all work beautifully (to name a few ideas).
 Low-key rehearsal dinner vibes also help mix things up if your wedding will be a bit more buttoned up.

 We know it's called a rehearsal dinner—and it does have a nice ring to it—but who says you can't have a morning ceremony rehearsal, followed by a rehearsal brunch or lunch?
-Actually, you may not have an option if your ceremony venue's only available for rehearsal in the morning.
-Just think of the unexpected perks: Brunch fare is always a hit, and you can spend the day sipping mimosas, resting, avoiding a day-of hangover and checking off last-minute to dos—but hopefully there won't be too many of those so you can kick back and enjoy.
+"If your rehearsal happens to be in the morning, you can do a lunch," says Rhee.
+"You have some more options and pricing may be better at some locations."
+Actually, if your rehearsal venue has another evening event on the books, you may be required to do a morning rehearsal.
+But just think of the unexpected perks: Brunch fare is always a hit, and you can spend the day sipping mimosas, resting and checking off last-minute to-dos.